 The nurses and doctors giving chemotherapy take precautions to avoid direct contact with the drugs.
-They will wear special gloves, masks and goggles when preparing and giving you the chemotherapy drugs, and dispose of these in special bags.
+They will wear special gloves, masks and goggles when preparing and giving you chemotherapy, and dispose of these in special bags.

-- Wash skin with soap and water if chemotherapy spills on the skin.
+- Wash skin with soap and water if chemotherapy spills on it.
 Contact the hospital if any redness or irritation caused by the spillage doesn’t clear within the hour.

-The Cancer Council booklet, Understanding Chemotherapy, has more information about chemotherapy.
-It is available free online or by calling the Cancer Council Helpline (13 11 20).
+For general information about chemotherapy, see the Cancer Council booklet, Understanding Chemotherapy.
+It is available free by calling the Cancer Council Helpline (13 11 20).